Which one did Jesus say? Be or become perfect?

 One day everybody will be called to account by God himself.
 Many people believe that.
 But what many don’t realize is that perfection is the standard he will use to judge them.

 Please realize that.
 Nothing less than your eternal destiny depends on seeing that.
-It’s only after you understand that it is impossible for you to keep this command will you be motivated to latch on for dear life to the perfection Jesus freely gives.
-That’s vital!
+It’s only after you understand that it is impossible for you to keep this command you will be motivated to latch on for dear life to the perfection Jesus freely gives.
+That is vital!

 Making Jesus’ perfection your own through faith is the only way anybody can meet this absolute standard and spend eternity with God.